panacloud-modern-global-apps/serverless-solutions-patterns-cdk/README.md

-# Serverless Solution and Architecture Patterns CDK
+# Serverless Solution and Architecture Patterns with CDK

 [AWS Solutions Constructs – A Library of Architecture Patterns for the AWS CDK](https://aws.amazon.com/blogs/aws/aws-solutions-constructs-a-library-of-architecture-patterns-for-the-aws-cdk/)